MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6357.
 Service Operations Management.
 3 Credit Hours.

 This course analyzes operational performance for the service sector and service support functions of manufacturers.
-Industries include information services, health care, banking, transportation, distribution, and retail.
+Includes the design, delivery, variability, and innovation of services across many industries.

 MGT 6359.
 Business Strategies For Sustainability.
 3 Credit Hours.